slackner0/EQSurface/README.md

 # Earthquakes on the surface: earthquake location and area based on more than 14500 ShakeMaps
-Code and data details for my paper [Earthquakes on the surface: earthquake location and area based on more than 14500 ShakeMaps](https://doi.org/10.5194/nhess-2017-422).
+Code and data details for my paper [Earthquakes on the surface: earthquake location and area based on more than 14500 ShakeMaps](https://www.nat-hazards-earth-syst-sci.net/18/1665/2018/nhess-18-1665-2018.html).

 The paper as well as this repository are published under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).
 If you are using this repository for any purposes, please cite the paper.
 The suggested citation is:

-Lackner, S.: Earthquakes on the surface: earthquake location and area based on more than 14500 ShakeMaps, Nat.
+Lackner, S.: Earthquakes on the surface: earthquake location and area based on more than 14 500 ShakeMaps, Nat.
 Hazards Earth Syst.
-Sci.
-Discuss., https://doi.org/10.5194/nhess-2017-422, in review, 2018.
+Sci., 18, 1665-1679, https://doi.org/10.5194/nhess-18-1665-2018, 2018.

 ## Raw Data
 The raw data for this paper came from the following sources and is freely available.
 Since I do not own the data, I only provide links to the sources.